glkrlos/wowparser/README.md

     * Support to select the name and order of columns at the moment of parse files to a SQL Server.

 ## WoWParser 3.0:
-    * New Version 3.0 Revision 192 has been Released.
+    * NewÂ Version 3.0 Revision 192 has been Released.
     * Temporarily disabled the parse of DB2 and WDB files because this will need more tests.
     * Predicting DBC and ADB files are now 100% efficient for non byte packed files.
     * Temporarily disabled the creation of SQL files because an unknown error.